 PEPS-SA includes the following modules:

 Whilst every effort has been made to ensure the quality of the data and software supplied, the Department of State Development does not warrant that the data or software contain no errors.
-Additionally, the Department of State Development shall not be in any way be liable for any loss or otherwise incurred as a consequence of using these products.
+Additionally, the Department of the Premier and Cabinet shall not be in any way be liable for any loss or otherwise incurred as a consequence of using these products.

 For more information, contact: